 Reunions Within the Reunion

 When they weren’t taking in the scheduled public exercises at the reunion, veterans spent their time in Gettysburg reminiscing with friends and getting to know former foes.
 It was common for a veteran to seek out a man who may have shot him or exchange badges with a soldier from the other side.
 Two men reportedly purchased a hatchet at a local hardware store, walked it to the site where their regiments fought, and buried it.
-Here are a three of the more interesting mini-reunions mentioned in the Pennsylvania Commission’s report and various newspaper accounts:
+Here are three of the more interesting mini-reunions mentioned in the Pennsylvania Commission’s report and various newspaper accounts: